SU offers a voluntary Long-Term Disability (LTD) Plan insured through The Standard.

 The LTD Plan is designed to pay a benefit in the event that an eligible employee cannot work because of a covered illness or injury.
 The Plan provides that a portion of covered income is replaced and paid directly to the disabled employee.
 The Standard will pay 60 percent of your insured pre-disability earnings (reduced by deductible income from other sources such as Social Security or Worker’s Compensation) while on an approved disability following a six month waiting period.
 The minimum monthly benefit is $100 and the maximum monthly benefit is $12,000.
 Because premiums are being paid with after-tax dollars, the benefit is not subject to federal tax.

-If you elect this coverage after 45 days of employment, you must complete a Medical History Statement form and be approved by The Standard before coverage will be added.
+If you elect this coverage after 45 days of employment, you must complete a Medical History Statement [PDF] form and be approved by The Standard before coverage will be added.

 Important Considerations for Exempt (Salaried) Employees